 In addition, the Adviser Sub's borrowings, if any, would be used only for its own legitimate business purposes, and would not be used directly or indirectly by the Company for its business purposes unrelated to the Adviser Sub.
 As part of the policies and procedures discussed below that the Company will adopt with respect to the Adviser Sub, the Company will adopt procedures to ensure Board oversight of compliance with the foregoing representations.
 Among other things, the Board will monitor on at least a quarterly basis the Adviser Sub's financial performance, Managed Account performance, and the fair value determination of the Adviser Sub.
-Board members will not have a direct interest in the Adviser Sub as it will be a wholly owned portfolio company of the Company.
+Board members will not have a direct interest in the Adviser Sub as it will be a direct or an indirect wholly owned portfolio company of the Company.

 The investment focus of the Company and the Managed Accounts will overlap.
-The Company and the Managed Accounts may invest in the same securities or different securities of the same issuer to the extent consistent with applicable law, regulatory guidance, or any exemptive order obtained by the Company.
-For example, the Company is permitted to co-invest with the Managed Accounts that are not BDCs or registered management investment companies in reliance on Rule 57b-1 under the 1940 Act.
-The Company is also permitted to co-invest with the Managed Accounts in investment opportunities that are not negotiated.
-The Company and the Adviser Sub will implement policies and procedures that will govern the allocation of investment opportunities in any circumstance under which the Company and the Managed Accounts invest in the same security.
+The Company and the Managed Accounts would be able to invest in the same securities or different securities of the same issuer to the extent consistent with applicable law, regulatory guidance, or any exemptive order obtained by the Company.
+For example, the Company would be permitted to co-invest with the Managed Accounts that are not BDCs or registered management investment companies in reliance on Rule 57b-1 under the 1940 Act.
+The Company is also permitted to co-invest with the Managed Accounts in investment opportunities that are not negotiated pursuant to staff no-action position set forth in Mass Mutual Life Ins.
+Co.
+(SEC No-Action Letter, June 7, 2020).
+The Company and the Adviser Sub will implement policies and procedures that will govern the allocation of investment opportunities when investment advisory personnel of the Company and/or Adviser Sub become aware of investment opportunities that may be appropriate for the Company and one or more Managed Accounts.
 Under such policies and procedures, an available opportunity will be allocated based on the provisions governing allocations of such investment opportunities in the relevant organizational, offering or similar documents, if any, for the Company and the Managed Accounts.
-In the absence of any such provisions, certain factors included in the policies and procedures will be considered to determine (i) if an opportunity is appropriate for the Company and/or any of the Managed Accounts and (ii) the appropriate amount to be invested by the Company and/or each Managed Account.
-If the Company and the Managed Accounts cannot co-invest, the policies and procedures will provide a method for determining which entity or entities will be allocated the opportunity.
-Although the policies and procedures will endeavor to allocate investment opportunities in a fair and equitable manner, there may be conflicts in allocating investment opportunities between the Company and the Managed Accounts.
+In the absence of any such provisions, the investment advisory personnel of the Company and the Adviser Sub will consider certain factors included in the policies and procedures to determine (i) if an opportunity is appropriate for the Company and/or any of the Managed Accounts, taking into account each entity's respective investment objective, investment strategies, policies and other pertinent factors and (ii) the appropriate amount to be invested by the Company and/or each Managed Account, taking into account such factors as the relevant amount of capital available for new investments, liquidity considerations, portfolio diversification and concentration concerns, regulatory requirements and restrictions, among other things.
+If the Company and the Managed Accounts cannot co-invest, the policies and procedures will provide a method for determining which entity or entities will be allocated the opportunity, which will require that such opportunities be offered to such entities in a manner that will be fair and equitable.
+In general, pursuant to the policies and procedures, in making such assessment, the Company and the Adviser Sub will consider a variety of such factors, including, without limitation: